nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-CareConnect (CC) is a **desktop app for social workers to manage their case contacts.** It is **optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, CC can get your contact management tasks done faster than traditional GUI apps.
+CareConnect is a **CLI-first** **case management application** that enables social workers to efficiently manage client details, appointments, and priorities.
+Repeated chores including data entry and search will be streamlined via simple CLI inputs, easing the mental load of the social workers, allowing them to focus more on delivering high-quality care and support for the clients.

 * Table of Contents
 {:toc}